 Student programs are designed on an individual basis within the MN curriculum framework.
-Programs are planned in light of the student's career goals, clinical interests, and research interests of relevance to nursing
+Programs are planned in light of the student's career goals, clinical interests, and research interests of relevance to nursing practice.

-Each student's program will normally consist of NURS 502, 503, one nursing profession course, three courses in the Advanced Nursing Practice (ANP) speciality, one graduate-level statistics course, and one graduatelevel elective.
-Students undertaking the thesis-based MN will also complete one graduate-level research methods course and a thesis, while coursebased MN students will complete two additional elective courses supportive of the ANP speciality, and a capping exercise (NURS 900).
+Each student's program will normally consist of NURS 502, 503, one nursing profession course, four courses in the Advanced Nursing Practice (ANP) speciality, one graduate-level statistics course, and one graduate-level specialty course or elective.
+Students undertaking the thesis-based MN will also complete a thesis, while course-based MN students will complete at least one additional elective course supportive of the ANP speciality, and a capping exercise (NURS 900).